spacemeshos/docs/docs/start/start.md

 ---
-id: "start"
+id: start
-slug: "/start"
-sidebar_label: "Get Started"
-sidebar_position: 0
-title: "Get Started"
+title: Getting Started
 ---

-# Getting Started

 All the resources you need to start using the Spacemesh network.

+## Choose Your Interface

+There are two ways to start interacting with the Spacemesh network: our GUI, Smapp, or our command-line repl, SMRepl.

+### Smapp

+Smapp is recommended for most users, since it's